 Will the College provide students with PPE or materials to sanitize their rooms?

-Each student will be provided with a face covering and a bottle of hand sanitizer, free of charge.
+Each student will be provided with a face mask and a bottle of hand sanitizer, free of charge.

 The College’s custodial team will work to clean residential common spaces, including common bathrooms, on a scheduled basis consistent with CDC and other public health guidelines.